-Lower blood pressure targets safe in reducing risk of recurrent strokeFebruary 11th, 2013 in Cardiology /
+Lower blood pressure targets safe in reducing risk of recurrent strokeFebruary 11, 2013 in Medicine & Health / Cardiology

 Stroke patients who lowered their systolic blood pressure below 130 mm Hg were significantly less likely to have a recurrent stroke caused by a brain bleed compared with those who didn't lower their pressure that far, according to late-breaking science presented at the American Stroke Association's International Stroke Conference 2013.